Burpengary - East

 Table Chart PROFILE FAQ

-Burpengary - East has a balanced workforce with both white and blue collar employment.
-The construction sector is prominent, with an unemployment rate of 2.0% as of June 2025.
+Burpengary - East has a balanced workforce with both white and blue collar jobs.
+The construction sector is prominent here, with an unemployment rate of 2.0% as of June 2025.

-Construction employment is particularly high, with a share 1.6 times the regional level.
-In contrast, professional & technical services employ only 4.7% of local workers, lower than Greater Brisbane's 8.9%.
-Employment opportunities locally may be limited, indicated by Census data comparing working population to resident population.
-Over the past year, employment increased by 9.3%, while labour force grew by 8.3%, decreasing the unemployment rate by 0.9 percentage points.
-In comparison, Greater Brisbane saw employment grow by 4.4% and unemployment fall by 0.4 percentage points.
-Statewide in Queensland as of Sep-25, employment contracted by 0.23%, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate was 4.5%, with employment growth at 0.26%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Burpengary - East's employment mix suggests local growth of approximately 6.3% over five years and 13.2% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Construction is particularly specialized here, employing 1.6 times the regional level.
+However, professional & technical services employ only 4.7% of local workers, below Greater Brisbane's 8.9%.
+Employment opportunities locally may be limited, as suggested by the count of Census working population versus resident population.
+Between June 2024 and June 2025, employment increased by 9.3%, while labour force grew by 8.3%, reducing the unemployment rate by 0.9 percentage points.
+In contrast, Greater Brisbane saw employment rise by 4.4% and unemployment fall by 0.4 percentage points over the same period.
+According to Jobs and Skills Australia's national employment forecasts from May 2025, national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Burpengary - East's employment mix suggests local growth of approximately 6.3% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment